List of Kelly Clarkson concert tours: 12th Annual Honda Civic Tour (2013)

 This was the 12th edition of the Honda Civic Tour headline by American pop-rock group Maroon 5 with Clarkson as the special guest.
 It supported Maroon 5's album Overexposed (2012) and Clarkson's greatest hits album (2012).
 The tour lasted from August 1 to October 6, 2013, with thirty-four dates across the United States and Canada.

 Piece by Piece Tour (2015)

 The Piece by Piece Tour was Clarkson's seventh headlining concert tour.
 It supported her seventh studio album, Piece by Piece (2015).
 The tour began on July 11, 2015, and finished on September 10 in Atlanta.

 Meaning of Life Tour (2019)

 The Meaning of Life Tour was Clarkson's eight headlining concert tour.
 It supported her eight studio album, Meaning of Life (2017).
 The tour began on January 24, 2019, in Oakland, California and finished on March 30, 2019, in Greenville, South Carolina.

 It was Clarkson's highest grossing tour to date grossing $17.5 million, and sold over 275,000 tickets.

+Chemistry: An Intimate Evening with Kelly Clarkson (2023–24)

+From July 19 to August 28, 2023, Clarkson headlined her first Las Vegas residency, Chemistry: An Intimate Evening with Kelly Clarkson at the Bakkt Theater in Las Vegas.
+This comes after her having to cancel her planned 2020 Las Vegas residency due to the COVID-19 pandemic.
+She added four new shows for December 30–31, 2023, and February 9–10, 2024.

+Kelly Clarkson: Studio Sessions (2025)

+From July 4 to August 16, and November 7–15, 2025, Clarkson will headline her second Las Vegas residency, Kelly Clarkson: Studio Sessions at The Colosseum at Caesars Palace in Las Vegas.